-Corneal Dystrophy Diagnosis
+Corneal Dystrophy Diagnosis and Treatment

 If someone has no symptoms, a routine eye examination may show that they have corneal dystrophies.
 In some cases, genetic testing can identify corneal dystrophies.